T

 • When large predators approach, incubating tundra swans will flee the nest to help disguise it.

-• They find their life-long mates around two to three years old, whom they will nest with year-round.
+• They find their life-long mates around two to three years old, with whom they will nest during each breeding season.

 Where to Find Tundra Swans